 Overdosage

-Symptoms: Dizziness, nausea, vomiting, seizures (e.g. generalised tonic-clonic seizure, status epilepticus), cardiac conduction disorders, shock and coma.
+Symptoms: Dizziness, nausea, vomiting, seizures (e.g. generalised tonic-clonic seizures, status epilepticus), cardiac conduction disorders, shock and coma.
 Management: Symptomatic and supportive treatment.
 May consider haemodialysis if necessary.

 Drug Interactions

-Increased systemic exposure with strong inhibitors of CYP2C9 (e.g. fluconazole) and CYP3A4 (e.g. itraconazole, ketoconazole, ritonavir, clarithromycin).
-Increased risk of PR interval prolongation with carbamazepine, lamotrigine, eslicarbazepine, pregabalin and class I antiarrhythmics.
-May reduce systemic exposure with rifampicin, carbamazepine, phenytoin and phenobarbital.
+Increased systemic exposure with strong CYP2C9 (e.g. fluconazole) and CYP3A4 inhibitors (e.g. itraconazole, ketoconazole, ritonavir, clarithromycin).
+Increased risk of PR interval prolongation with carbamazepine, lamotrigine, pregabalin, and antiarrhythmics.
+May reduce systemic exposure with rifampicin, carbamazepine, phenytoin, and phenobarbital.

 Food Interaction